-The Board has reviewed the position and associations of each of the directors in office at the date of this report and considers that Mr Trevor Allen is an independent non-executive director.
-Mr Humberto Alfonso, Managing Director and Ms Patricia Fields, Executive Director are not considered independent in terms of Recommendation 2.3 and other facts, information and circumstances that the Board considers relevant.
+The Board has reviewed the position and associations of each of the directors in office at the date of this report and considers that Mr Louis Carroll and Mr Neville Bassett are independent non-executive directors.
+Mr Mark Schuessler, Managing Director, is not considered independent in terms of Recommendation 2.3 and other facts, information and circumstances that the Board considers relevant.
 The Board assesses the independence of new directors upon appointment and reviews their independence, and the independence of other directors, as appropriate.